MichealRollins-Green/Driver-ASE/README.md

 Change the name of the directory to samtools.

-remove or backup the archive
+remove or backup the archive.

 cd samtools